-The maximum project duration is 36 months.
-It is recommended to reserve up to 2 months in the end of the project for compiling reports.
+Maximum duration of the pre-defined project is up to 36 months.
+It is recommended to reserve up to 2 months in the end of the pre-defined project for compiling reports.
 Other project activities should be finalised by that time.